SlowBubble/video-spreadsheet/README.md

   - yes only if a new asset has been added or if startMs or endMs has changed.

 # wip: m5n
+Design plan action fields to be cleaner and more explicit so that the plan generation can also be cleaner.
+PlanAction should have:
+- playVideoFromStart (opposite of resume; let's just get rid of resume, which is a confusing term)
+- showVideo (all other videos will be hidden except for this one)

+E.g. playVideoFromStart without showVideo means the viewer will just hear the sound E.g. showVideo without playVideoFromStart means the video will be visible again, but not restarting because it is previously playing in the background

+# m5o
 - Start editing a real project and decide if I need subcommands
   - I mainly want slow-mo to dramatize a stroke
   - May be add in some pauses